Do you know which are the best eye vitamins? And why should you even care about them? Let’s find out.

-These two potent carotenoid antioxidants, often referred to as “vision vitamins,” are highly concentrated in the macula, the retinal eye region responsible for sharp, clear vision.
+These two potent carotenoid antioxidants often referred to as “vision vitamins,” are highly concentrated in the macula, the retinal eye region responsible for sharp, clear vision.
 Essentially, lutein and zeaxanthin protect the macula against harmful blue light exposure (the type of high-energy radiation projected from the monitor or screen you’re currently staring at).
 These antioxidants filter blue light before damaging the macula while also limiting oxidative stress damages associated with photon conversions by retinal photoreceptors.

 For age-related macular degeneration (AMD), promising research has found lutein and zeaxanthin supplementation significantly beneficial in improving visual performance under AMD conditions.
 Even among visually healthy users, supplementing lutein and zeaxanthin seems to enhance high-resolution and low-light vision.

 Found in algae and algae-consuming animals, astaxanthin is a pinkish, reddish xanthophyll antioxidant shown to improve blood circulation to the retina.
-By increasing delivery of oxygen and nutrients to the eye, astaxanthin’s bio-activities seem particularly useful in combatting eye strain and fatigue.
-To workers and students who stare at computer screens all day astaxanthin is a vision enhancer of special value.
-The reduction in eye strain and ocular inflammation allows for the eyes to maintain focus and vitality throughout the day.
+By increasing the delivery of oxygen and nutrients to the eye, astaxanthin’s bio-activities seem particularly useful in combatting eye strain and fatigue.
+To workers and students who stare at computer screens all day, astaxanthin is a vision enhancer of special value.
+The reduction in eye strain and ocular inflammation allows the eyes to maintain focus and vitality throughout the day.

 Similar to lutein and zeaxanthin, astaxanthin also seems to reduce free radical levels associated with UV light exposure in the retina.
 There are also potential nootropic advantages to astaxanthin’s antioxidant status, given the compound’s ability to cross the blood-brain barrier.